geoserver/geoserver/doc/en/user/source/production/troubleshooting.rst

 Checking WFS requests
 ----------------------------

-It often happens that users report issues with hand made WFS requests not working as expected.
+It often happens that users report issues with hand-crafted WFS requests not working as expected.
 In the majority of the cases the request is malformed, but GeoServer does not complain and just ignores the malformed part (this behaviour is the default to make older WFS clients work fine with GeoServer).

 If you want GeoServer to validate most WFS XML request you can post it to the following URL::